Top 10 Safe Vegetables for Dogs

 Do keep the skins!
 These are chock full of nutrients including molybdenum, which aids in digesting carbohydrates and protecting your dog’s body from excess copper; selenium, which promotes a healthy immune system with omega 3; and chromium, which can support a healthy metabolism.

-Don’t meal your dog french fries, fried wedges, or sweet potato chips.
+Don’t feed your dog french fries, fried wedges, or sweet potato chips.
 These types of snacks are typically made with heavy oils, salts, and fats that can be a danger to your dog’s health.
 It is also important to avoid feeding your dog any of the green parts that might be found on potato chips as they can be toxic to dogs (to you too!).
 These parts include the unripe areas, leaves, or stems.

 Feeding Frequency: Rarely (once per month)